LabKey/labkey-ui-components/README.md

 * ``npm link``  (this creates a link to this directory in the ``lib/node_modules`` directory of the node version currently on your path)
 * ``cd my_application``
-* ``npm link @glass/grid`` (note that the scope is required here)
+* ``npm link @glass/grid`` (note that the scope is required here) (Alternatively, you can do this in one command from `my_application` by specifying the directory to link from:
+``npm link /path/to/packages/grid``)

 Then, when you no longer wish to reference the local installation, you can do
 * ``npm uninstall --no-save @glass/grid``

 This will remove the link and will not reinstall a version of the node module from the repository.
 For that, you'll need to use ``npm install``.

+We have had varying degrees of success with using `link`.
+If modifying only one package within this repository, it will likely work just fine.
+If you modify a package and something it depends on, this can produce some baffling type mismatch errors.
+An alternative process that seems to work in this case, but is a bit more tedious is the use `yarn watch` in conjunction with a copy command.
+The `watch` command can automatically build a package when the source code changes ( see the `packages/template/package.json` script declaration).
+You will then need to manually copy the `dist` directory created by the build into the application's `node_modules/@glass/<package_name>` directory.

+For example, for the navigation package, you could do:
+* ``cd packages/navigation``
+* ``yarn watch``
+* edit files
+* wait for recompile trigged by the `watch` to happen
+* ``cp -r dist /path/to/my_app/node_modules/\@glass/navigation``

 ### Documentation
 We use [typedoc](https://www.npmjs.com/package/typedoc) for generating our documentation.
 This documentation is published to [GitHub pages](https://labkey.github.io/glass-components/), which is **publicly available on the internet**,